SDEs with critical general distributional drifts: sharp solvability and blow-ups: Introduction

 The subject of this paper is the stochastic differential equation (SDE)

-with critical distributional drift $c$ and discontinuous diffusion coefficients $\sigma$ (see Sections \ref{gen_sect} and \ref{diff_coeff_sect} for our precise setting).
+with critical general distributional drift $c$ and discontinuous diffusion coefficients $\sigma$ (see Section \ref{gen_sect} and Section \ref{diff_coeff_sect} for our precise setting).
 Here $\{B_t\}_{t \geq 0}$ denotes a $d$-dimensional Brownian motion.
 SDEs with singular drifts arise in various physical models, for instance, the passive-tracer model, where a time-dependent drift $c$ is the velocity field obtained from the Navier–Stokes equations \cite{MK}, or finite-particle approximations of the Keller–Segel model of chemotaxis \cite{CP,FJ}.
-In the latter case one observes blow ups, i.e.\,when even the weak existence for SDE \eqref{sde1} fails once one replaces $c$ by $(1+\varepsilon)c$, $\varepsilon>0$, in which case all particles collide a.s.\,in finite time and can stay ``stuck'' indefinitely (\textit{sticky collision}).
+In the latter case one observes local blow-ups, i.e.\,when even the weak existence for SDE \eqref{sde1} fails once one replaces $c$ by $(1+\varepsilon)c$, $\varepsilon>0$, in which case all particles collide a.s.\,in finite time and can stay ``stuck'' indefinitely.
 Both of these models are within the scope of the present work.

-We postpone a survey of the recent literature on SDEs with singular drifts (much of it produced in the past decade) until after we have stated and discussed our assumptions on $c$.
+We postpone a survey of the recent literature on SDEs with singular drifts until after we have stated and discussed our assumptions on $c$.

-Our main focus in this paper is on general drifts, i.e.\,not satisfying any special structural conditions such as control of the sign on ${\rm div\,}c$.
-So, on the one hand, our condition \eqref{c_cond}-\eqref{delta_cond} (or, equivalently, \eqref{fbd_cond_gen}) on $c$ includes the drifts in the scaling-invariant Morrey class
+Our main focus in this paper is on general drifts, i.e.\,not satisfying any special structural conditions such as control of the sign of ${\rm div\,}c$.
+So, on the one hand, our condition \eqref{c_cond}-\eqref{delta_cond} (or, equivalently, \eqref{fbd_cond_gen}) on $c$ includes the drifts with sufficiently small Morrey norm

 or, more generally, the drifts in the Chang-Wilson-Wolff class: for some $\alpha>0$,